microsoft/ivy/doc/examples/networking.md

 `pid` map in the leader protocol, to be shared between processes.
 Each process refers to its own local copy of the immutable object.
-In the case of the `pid` map, IVy solved for a value of this function satisfying the given axiom that no to nodes have the same id.
+In the case of the `pid` map, IVy solved for a value of this function satisfying the given axiom that no two nodes have the same id.
 A table of this function was stored in the compiled process.

-Currently, IVy has some limitations in its ability to generate the immutable objects and also to generate initial states for paramterized processes.
+Currently, IVy has some limitations in its ability to generate the immutable objects and also to generate initial states for parametrized processes.
 Consider, for example, this program:

     #lang ivy1.6

     type t

     object foo(me:t) = {
         individual bit:bool
         init ~bit

         action get_bit returns (x:bool) = {
             x := bit
         }
     }

     export foo.get_bit

-    extract iso_foo(me) = foo(me)
+    extract iso_foo(me:t) = foo(me)

 IVy can compile this program and run it: